ExponentialML/Text-To-Video-Finetuning/README.md

 Please feel free to open a pull request if you have a feature implementation or suggesstion!
 I welcome all contributions.

-I've tried to make the code fairly modular so you can hack away and see how the code works and what it's doing.
+I've tried to make the code fairly modular so you can hack away, see how the code works, and what the implementations do.

 ## Deprecation
 If you want to use the V1 repository, you can use the branch [here](https://github.com/ExponentialML/Text-To-Video-Finetuning/tree/version/first-release).